-Buildings

-Leasehold land

-20 years
+Buildings 20 years Leasehold land - unlimited

-unlimited

 Depreciation methods, useful lives and residual values are reviewed at each financial year end and adjusted if appropriate.
 As disclosed in Note 2 (f), the Company reassessed the useful life of leasehold land from the lease period (99 years) to unlimited.
 Consequently, the Company discontinued the depreciation of leasehold land.